A principled framework to assess the information-theoretic fitness of brain functional sub-circuits: Introduction

-This work tackles the complexity posed by that abundance of choices.
+This work tackles the complexity posed by that abundance of choices and lack of theoretical justification}.
 Our objectives are two-fold: \textit{i)} formalizing and quantify the level of information prominence of a given fixed set of FNs across different subjects and tasks, and \textit{ii)} using the level of prominence as guidance to eliminate spurious functional edges in whole-brain FCs.
 To do so, we utilize Schaefer parcellations \cite{schaefer2018local} with nine distinct granularity levels, ranging from 100 to 900 nodes in 100-node increments.
-We first present a formalization of stochastic block models (SBMs) and its relevance to our quest \textbf{Section 2}.
+We first present an overview of Schaefer parcellations, as well as a formalization of stochastic block models (SBMs) and its relevance to our quest \textbf{Section 2}.
 We then propose an SBM reconstruction pipeline in \textbf{Section 3}.
 We wrap up with Results (\textbf{Section 4}) and Discussion (\textbf{Section 5}).
 Our framework can be generalized to any given pair of an FN partition and a parcellation (\textit{e.g.} \cite{glasser2013minimal,tian2020hierarchical}).